 The process of proofing pizza dough consists of a two-step process, bulk fermentation (rising), followed by proofing each individual pizza dough ball.
 But of course, you still need to knead the dough and make dough balls.

-It’s important to develop gluten properly to create strong enough walls to hold the CO2.
+Developing gluten properly is important to create strong enough walls to hold the CO2.
 This is done by kneading the dough.
 The more you knead the dough, the stronger the gluten walls will get.

 Dough kneading is one of the most important steps, but often a step that’s overlooked.
 Many people make the mistake of not kneading their dough enough, leading to problems when you start raising the dough.
 When you knead the pizza dough, the flour’s gluten will develop, strengthening the elasticity.

 It is best to place the pizza dough in a proof box for a better rise, as these containers are air-tight and specially made for this purpose.

 The secret to making well-proofed pizza dough is using the right proofing box.